Village Community School

-Village Community School (also known as VCS) is an independent co-educational day school for grades K-8 located in Greenwich Village of New York City, USA.
+Village Community School (also known as VCS) is an independent co-educational day school for grades PreK-8 located in Greenwich Village of New York City, USA.
 VCS is a member of the Downtown Independent School Community (DISC) and the New York State Association of Independent Schools NYSAIS.

 22% of its families receive tuition assistance; and 39% of the school's families are racially diverse.
 VCS was mentioned by The New York City Private Schools Blog for its primary experiences, attention to artistry and craftsmanship and commitment to diversity.

 History

 In early 1970, Bank Street School for Children, a private school then located in Greenwich Village decided to move its location uptown.
 VCS opened its doors to replace the niche left open by the loss of Bank Street and in September 1970 began the education of 170 children in grades K-6.
 By 1973, VCS was a fully operational K-8 school.